nis-research/CorruptionBenchCV/README.md

  ---

  For testing on all benchmark datasets, it has high requirement of storage.
 Thus, we suggest testing on benchmark datasets one by one.

+  - metric.py
+    - Accuracy (per corruption per severity) [For ImageNet - ALL]
+    - Corruption Error (CE) [For ImageNet-C/-C-bar/-3DCC]
+    - mCE [For ImageNet-C/-C-bar/-3DCC]
+    - mFP [For ImageNet-P]
+    - mT5D [For ImageNet-P]
+    - Relative robustness [For ImageNet - ALL]
+    - Expected callibration error (ECE) [For ImageNet - ALL]
+  - test.py
+    - load a dataset
+    - output test results
+  - main.py
+    - load a model (+ a baseline model)
+    - test a model on all datasets
+    - output a summary of test results
+  - notebook
+    - plot results based on summary